rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 deploy your example and share it internally.
 Reach out using internal channels for help.

+## How are kickstarts maintained?

+AI kickstarts are maintained by their owner.
+Your kickstarts are maintained by you.
+We ask for prompt attention to known issues and requests.
+If necessary actions are not completed, we may pause the promotion of your AI kickstart on redhat.com.

 ## What is the ai-kickstart-contrib repository?